VS

-The Kia Niro (SUV) is powered by a Full Hybrid or Plugin Hybrid engine and comes with a Automatic transmission.
-In comparison, the Mazda MX-30 (SUV) features a Electric or Plugin Hybrid engine and a Automatic gearbox.
+The Kia Niro (SUV) comes with a Full Hybrid or Plugin Hybrid engine and Automatic transmission.
+In comparison, the Mazda MX-30 (SUV) features a Plugin Hybrid engine with Automatic transmission.

-When it comes to boot capacity, the Kia Niro offers 451 L, while the Mazda MX-30 provides 350 L – depending on what matters most to you.
-If you’re looking for more power, you’ll need to decide whether the 171 HP of the Kia Niro or the 170 HP of the Mazda MX-30 suits your needs better.
+When it comes to boot capacity, the Kia Niro offers 451 L, while the Mazda MX-30 provides 350 L – depending on how much space you need.
+If you’re looking for more power, decide whether the 180 HP of the Kia Niro or the 170 HP of the Mazda MX-30 suits your needs better.

 The Kia Niro presents itself as a versatile and eco-friendly SUV, blending a stylish design with advanced hybrid technology.
 Its spacious interior offers comfort and practicality, making it ideal for both city driving and longer journeys.
 With a focus on efficiency and sustainability, the Niro is a compelling choice for environmentally conscious drivers.